 The fan works optimally with the proper flow of air

 Airflow is a critical consideration when cooling the attic.
-Anything, no matter how little that restricts airflow, will limit the effectiveness of the fan.
+Anything, no matter how little that restricts airflow, will limit the fan’s effectiveness.
 Lack of proper airflow means the hot air will easily get trapped.

 Therefore, the fan will need to work twice as hard to expel the hot air.
 The extra vigilance of the fan could result in wasted energy and surprisingly high electricity bills.